 It’s aim is to bring you into the present, reduce your mind chatter and minimize tension caused from the past or imagined events in the future.

-Simply you bring yourself into the present.
-You can also use this technique during your massage to calm your mind and make the most out of your massage.
+You can also use this technique during your massage to calm your mind.

 A simple way to do this is to pick a task that you do every day.
 A good one is washing your hands.

 - Then, every time during the day you wash your hands you practice it mindfully.
 That means that your feel the soap in your hands, the touch and smell of it, it’s texture, it’s shape and colour, it’s size, how it fits and feels in your hands.

 - Then be mindful of turning on the tap, how the tap feels under your hands, the touch of your hand on the metal, whether it is cold, the point where your hand is in contact with the tap, how your hand feels when it turns.